flannelhead/blackstar/README.md

 ## TODO
 As always, there's a plenty of room for improvement.
 For example:

+* Batch / animation mode [WIP]
+* GPU acceleration?
-* Better documentation for the config format
+* Arbitrary textures for accretion disk?
 * Redshifting of the accretion disk?
-* Better progress reporting (might be hard to do)
-* Batch / animation mode (a major thing that needs some thinking first)

 Pull requests are welcome!
 If you find some cool scenes, I'd appreciate if you contributed them to this repository.